OscarGScherer/CSC324_Github_repo/README.md

   *The barchart provides an interactive way to measure all aspects of performace a player might be interested in improving.
   The selectable comparrison target allows the user to focus on any type of improvement they prefer for instance, they might be looking to improve relative to their teammates, or relative to their enemy laner.
   The colors on the barchart provide make it easier for the user to reference one entry in the barchart plot to their respective entry in the table.*

+  * **Description of encoding and mapping of the linechart.**

+  **WHAT/HOW:**
+  *The produced linechart display some selected variable of the player trhoughout an individual match, and just like the barchart the user can choose to compare their stats against their teammates or enemies.
+  The y axis displays the stat chosen and the x axis displays the time in the match in minutes.
+The match the user wishes to get the linechart of can be chosen using the table.*

+  **WHY:**
+  *The linechart provides whithin-match information that the user can analyze to determine how they are performing on each part of the match, like during the "early", "mid" or "late game", relative to the other players.
+This helps giving a sense to the user of what metrics they are lacking and what metrics they are exceeding.*